-The molecule with the fewest degrees of freedom is the most challenging to equilibrate.
-In our case, this is the AM monomer.
-The left and right sides of Fig. 3 show the cumulative mean temperatures and temperature distributions, respectively, of the AM monomer over a 10 ns equilibration simulation.
-The temperature partitions are averages over the corresponding degrees of freedom.
+AM monomer over a 10 ns equilibration simulation.
+The temperature partitions are averages over the corresponding degrees of

+- 210 freedom.
 As such, their fluctuations generally decrease with the number of atoms in the system.
 Since AM has the fewest atoms among the studied systems, we would expect it to take the longest time to equilibrate.
-From Fig. 3 it can be seen that the cumulative mean temperatures of each temperature partition converge around the target temperature of 300 K after \sim 1 ns.
+From Figure 3 it can be seen that the cumulative mean temperatures of each temperature partition converge around the target temperature of 300 K after $\sim 1$ ns.
 While these cumulative mean temperatures approach the target, they do not exactly reach 300 K even after 10 ns.
-Specifically, the translational cumulative mean temperature achieves the target of 300 K, while the total, rotational, and vibrational cumulative mean temperatures fall short by 7, 1, and 14 K, respectively.
+Specifically, the translational cumulative mean temperature achieves the target of 300 K, while the total, rotational, and vibrational cumulative - 215 mean temperatures fall short by 7 K, 1 K, and 14 K, respectively.
 One possible explanation for this discrepancy is that the vibrational modes are treated as quantum anharmonic oscillators at the GFN1-xTB level of theory.
 The equipartition theorem only strictly applies to classical degrees of freedom, where the energy is a quadratic term.
 Classical force field MD simulations model the bonds between atoms as classical harmonic oscillators.
 Consequently, equilibration using this classical framework yields cumulative mean vibrational temperatures closer to the target temperature.
-However, even in classical simulations, some deviation from the target temperature occurs, likely due to the stochastic nature of the Langevin thermostat and numerical imprecision.
+However, even in classical simulations, some - 220 deviation from the target temperature occurs, likely due to the stochastic nature of the Langevin thermostat and numerical imprecision.

 Although the cumulative mean temperatures do not fully converge to the target temperature during equilibration, the deviations are minor and are not expected to significantly impact the collision dynamics.
-The largest FNP cluster we studied is the $(SA){10}(TMA){10}$ cluster, consisting of 200 atoms.
+The largest FNP we studied is the $(SA){10}(TMA){10}$ cluster, consisting of 200 atoms.
 This cluster represents our computational bottleneck due to its size.
-The left and right sides of Fig. 4 show the cumulative mean and distribution, respectively, of the temperature partitions for a 1 ns simulation of $(SA){10}(TMA){10}$.
+The left and right sides of Figure 4 show the cumulative mean and distribution, respectively, of the temperature partitions for a 1 ns simulation of $(SA){10}(TMA){10}$ .
 Given the large number of vibrational degrees of freedom, the vibrational temperature partition dominates the total temperature, and its cumulative value converges quickly toward the target temperature.
-In contrast, the translational and rotational temperatures, each with only 3 degrees of freedom, exhibit frequent fluctuations, and their cumulative means take considerably longer to converge.
-Compared to AM, the larger deviations from the target temperature in the cumulative means of the translational and rotational temperature partitions are due to the greater total kinetic energy in the FNP being distributed across the same number of degrees of freedom as in the monomer.
-Although the cumulative mean vibrational temperature is closer to the target than for AM, it still shows a deviation of 5 K. As with AM, we consider these small deviations acceptable, as they are unlikely to significantly affect the collision dynamics.
-The sharp distribution of the vibrational temperatures in Fig. 4 compared to Fig. 3 is due to averaging over a larger number of atoms for the FNP.
+In contrast, the translational and rotational temperatures, each with only three degrees of freedom, exhibit frequent fluctuations, and their